bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

 troubleshooting on the unit.

-This process works by creating a startup script that forces the system's root password to be set to the value XXXXX on first boot.
+This process works by creating a startup script that forces the system's root password to be set to the value XXXXX just once on first bootup only.
 (You can modify this XXXXX value below however we'll be changing the Seagate Central's root password properly later in the procedure anyway.)

     cat << EOF > /tmp/SC-Root_1/etc/init.d/change-root-pw.sh
     #!/bin/bash